ngocson2vn/learnmlir/docs/mlir_tablegen.md

 };
 ```

-TableGen will also generate a class for this type which as a `get(Type pointeeType, int addressSpace)` method:
+TableGen will also generate a class for this type which has a `get(Type pointeeType, int addressSpace)` method:
 ```C++
 class PointerType : public ::mlir::Type::TypeBase<PointerType, ::mlir::Type, detail::PointerTypeStorage> {
 public: